Joe Marler: Barbarians

 Marler was recruited into the Barbarians squad in 2019, making his only appearance for the team against England on 2 June alongside team mate James Horwill who captained the team.
-Marler returned to play for England again, 4 months later at the 2019 Rugby World Cup.
+Marler returned to play for England again four months later at the 2019 Rugby World Cup.

 Marler was recruited again to the squad in 2022, after missing out on a call up to England's 2022 Autumn nations series fixtures alongside fellow England international Zach Mercer.
 The squad was coached by Scott Robertson and Ronan O'Gara.
-They faced the All Blacks XV on 13 November, with Marler also facing the Barbarians 5 days later with his club side Harlequins.
+They faced the All Blacks XV on 13 November, Marler facing the Barbarians five days later with his club side Harlequins.

 Disciplinary issues

 In April 2016, Marler received a two match ban and £20,000 fine (to be donated to a suitable equality charity) for using unsporting and discriminatory language towards Samson Lee during the England versus Wales Six Nations match held on 12 March.

-In March 2020, he received a ten week match ban for grabbing Alun Wyn Jones’s genitals during the England versus Wales Six Nations match held on March 7th 2020.
+In March 2020, he received a ten week match ban for grabbing Alun Wyn Jones’s genitals during the England versus Wales Six Nations match held on 7 March 2020.

-In December 2022, Marler received a 6 week ban (four of them suspended) for conduct prejudicial to the game involving insulting language used in an incident with Bristol Bears flanker Jake Heenan.
+In December 2022, Marler received a six-week ban (four of them suspended) for conduct prejudicial to the game involving insulting language used in an incident with Bristol Bears flanker Jake Heenan.
 It was later revealed Heenan's mother had been ill in hospital around the time of the incident.
-Following the match, Marler publicly and privately apologised.
+Following the match, Marler apologised publicly and privately.

 Other ventures

 In 2020, Marler wrote a book about his life: Loose Head, Confessions of an (un)professional rugby player, published by Ebury Press.

 He also hosts the podcast "Joe Marler's Things People Do" previously known as "The Joe Marler Show.".

 Marler has appeared as a celebrity panellist on BBC One gameshow The Wheel in November 2021 and the 2023 Christmas special.

 Marler featured in a 2022 advert for condom brand Durex and operated an OnlyFans account, where subscribers would be able to purchase pictures of his feet.

 In May 2025, Marler was announced as a contestant on the first series of The Celebrity Traitors.
-Marler made it to the final round alongside fellow faithfuls, Nick Mohammed, David Olusoga and traitors Alan Carr and Cat Burns.
-He was ultimately voted out by his fellow faithfuls.
+Marler made it to the final round alongside fellow faithfuls, Nick Mohammed, David Olusoga and traitor Alan Carr.
+He was ultimately voted out by the group.
 During the final Marler said, "Being in The Traitors final is way more stressful than playing for England".

 Personal life

-Marler is married to wife Daisy; the couple have four children.
+Marler and his wife Daisy have four children.

 Marler has been open that he often struggles with his mental health.
 This was the subject of a 2021 Sky Sports documentary Big Boys Don't Cry, which was aired to coincide with Mental Health Awareness Week.